ogasimli/udacity-MovieBox/README.md

 ## Features

 The main features of the app:
-* Discover the most popular, the most rated or the highest rated movies
+* Discover the most popular, the highest rated movies or movies with the highest revenue
 * Save favorite movies locally to view them even when offline
 * Watch trailers
-* Read reviews
+* Read user reviews

 ## The Movie Database API